-The Covid-19 pandemic has led to an unprecedented level of demand on the nurses, midwives and nursing associates that we regulate.
-We have to ensure that they, and the healthcare professionals they work alongside, can work without distraction during these challenging times.
+The Covid-19 pandemic led to an unprecedented level of demand on the nurses, midwives and nursing associates that we regulate.

-We're reducing contact with healthcare professionals who are currently working hard to care for vulnerable people or those affected by Covid-19.
-Because of this, we won't be contacting frontline healthcare professionals unless it's essential for immediate risk management.
+At the start of the pandemic, we reduced contact with healthcare professionals to make sure they could concentrate on caring for people affected by Covid-19.
+We did, however, continue contacting frontline healthcare professionals where it's essential for immediate risk management.

 Raising a concern about a nurse, midwife or nursing associate

-If you have a concern about a nurse, midwife or nursing associate, in most cases, it's often a good idea to start by getting in touch with their employer first.
+If you have a concern about a nurse, midwife or nursing associate, it's always good idea to start by getting in touch with their employer first.

-Making a referral about a nurse, midwife or nursing associate on our registers
+Raise a concern about a nurse, midwife or nursing associate on the temporary register

-Examples of concerns we'd want to know about immediately include:
+Examples of concerns we want to know about immediately include:

 - serious or repeated mistakes in patient care